markymarc11/hist3812-example-repo-for-artifact/process-notes/readme.md

 Opened up Meshlab
 - Opened up the new 3D rendering that had been produced
 - getting rid of the extra bits around the image
-- Used the select vertexes tool, dragged around what i didn;t want
+- Used the select vertexes tool, dragged around what i didn't want
 - then used the tool "delete the current set of selected vertices" button
 - repeated until had gotten rid of everything didnt want
 - with the new image that was produced the file was saved as a .ply file